-- 1. Manufactured homes shall be anchored in accordance with subsection 10-5.16.a.1. - 2.
-All manufactured homes to be placed or substantially improved within an area of special flood hazard shall be elevated on a permanent foundation such that the bottom of the lowest horizontal structural member of the of the lowest floor is at or above the greater of the base flood elevation or the advisory base flood elevation, plus a minimum of 2 feet of freeboard as set forth in subsection 10-5.5.n. - 10-5.18 Coastal High Hazard Area.
-Coastal high hazard areas (V or VE and Coastal A Zones) are located within the areas of special flood hazard established in subsection 10-5.7.
-These areas have special flood hazards associated with high velocity waters from tidal surges and hurricane wave wash; therefore, the following provisions shall apply: - a.
-Location of Structures. - 1.
-All buildings or structures shall be located landward of the reach of the mean high tide. - 2.
-The placement of manufactured homes shall be prohibited, except in an existing manufactured home park or manufactured home subdivision.
+- 1. Manufactured homes shall be anchored in accordance with subsection 10-5.16a,1. - 2.
+All manufactured homes to be placed or substantially improved within an area of special flood hazard shall be elevated on a permanent foundation such that the bottom of the lowest horizontal structural member of the of the lowest floor is at or above the greater of the base flood elevation, or the advisory base flood elevations or preliminary base flood elevation, plus a minimum of two (2) feet of freeboard as set forth in subsection 10-5.5, Definitions. - 10-5.18 Coastal High Hazard Area.
+Coastal high hazard areas (V or VE, AE and Coastal A Zones) are located within the areas of special flood hazard established in subsection 10-5.7.
+These areas have special flood hazards associated with high velocity waters from tidal surges and hurricane wave wash; therefore, the following provisions shall apply:

+a.
+Location of Structures.

+1. All buildings or structures shall be located landward of the reach of the mean high tide.

+2. The placement of manufactured homes shall be prohibited, except in an existing manufactured home park or manufactured home subdivision.